Brädi: Career

 He started his musical career under the name A'damite in 2001.
 He eventually joined the Finnish hip hop band 5th Element and had three albums with the band.

-He was also part of a hip hop trio Herrasmiesliiga with Cheek and TS.
-He also opened many times for Cheek gigs as "tuplaamassa" (double mass) shows.
-He also collaborated with Cheek in the music videos "Huligaani", "Raplaulajan vapaapäivä", "Täältä sinne", "Liekeissä", "Jos mä oisin sä", "Viihdyttäjä" and "Maanteiden kingi".
+He was also part of the hip hop trio Herrasmiesliiga with Cheek and TS.
+He opened many times for Cheek gigs as "tuplaamassa" (double mass) shows.
+He collaborated with Cheek in the music videos "Huligaani", "Raplaulajan vapaapäivä", "Täältä sinne", "Liekeissä", "Jos mä oisin sä", "Viihdyttäjä" and "Maanteiden kingi".

-Furthermore, he has also appeared in recordings by Näkökulma, Maajoukkue, A04 and MGI.
+He has also appeared in recordings by Näkökulma, Maajoukkue, A04 and MGI.